pandas-dev/pandas/doc/source/contributing_docstring.rst

 - float, decimal.Decimal or None
 - str or list of str

-If `None` is one of the accepted values, it always needs to be the last in the list.
+If ``None`` is one of the accepted values, it always needs to be the last in the list.

+For axis, the convention is to use something like:

+- axis : {0 or 'index', 1 or 'columns', None}, default None

 .. _docstring.returns: